 Last week we talked about a few changes that HR can make to help increase employee engagement.
-Today we’ll tackle a few more ways that you can start creating a culture where continuous, real-time feedback are engrained in your company culture.
+Today we’ll tackle a few more ways that you can start creating a culture where continuous, real-time feedback are engrained in your company culture and employees are happier.

 Make Real-Time Recognition the Norm

 If you’re from an organization steeped in more traditional recognition practices, it might sound unfeasible to transition to more modern (i.e. social-based, real-time) approaches and technologies.
 It’s not.

 You’d be surprised to know that most of your workforce, regardless of generation, is probably very receptive to recognition initiatives that celebrate accomplishments as they happen using solutions that closely resemble consumer apps.
 That’s one HUGE piece of the puzzle that’s already solved – you can be confident your user base is not only open to change, but is very likely going to embrace it.